Who is a “Mandatory Reporter”?

 What information am I required to share?

-If you know it, the following information will need to be shared with a member of the Gender Equity and Title IX Compliance Office as soon as possible:
+Please share the following information with the Gender Equity and Title IX Compliance Office at firstname.lastname@example.org as soon as possible:

 - Names of those involved including all victims, perpetrators and witnesses;